tylerstraub/Factorio_Hivemind-MOD/README.md

   - Event handlers (e.g., `on_unit_group_finished_gathering`) must execute in under 1 ms per event, even under heavy load.
   - All table traversals (e.g., pruning) are optimized to avoid full scans each tick.
 - **Pruning:**
-  - Pruning is triggered only when new events are stored, not on every tick.
+  - Pruning is triggered only when new events or chat messages are stored, not on every tick.
-  - Retention window is user-configurable (default: 10 minutes at 60 UPS).
+  - Retention window is user-configurable (default: 10 minutes at 60 UPS) for both event types.
 - **Export:**
   - Data export via commands is on-demand and does not block the simulation.
 - **Memory Usage:**